 unloaded faster and with less effort, but the car could still be used for other

 loads like poles or machinery when needed.
 Before the self-clearing hopper car

 became popular after the turn of the century this was the most efficient way to

 move loose bulk loads.

 The Pennsylvania's Type GA Gondola introduced in the late 1870's was an excellent example of this versatility.
 Serving on all divisions of the railroad, they were used primarily to move coal (up to 20-25 tons at a time).
 Many of these gons were equipped with collapsible side stakes that could be raised to secure tall loads like stacks of pipe, and lowered out of the way for regular duty.
+They came in both solid-bottom and drop-bottom variants.
 GA gondolas had a long service life, and were wide-ranging with approximately 7,000 cars being built well into the 1880's.
-Many ran through the end of the 19th century and into the first decade of the 20th when they were finally replaced with steel hopper cars and other gondolas of greater capacity.
+Many ran through the end of the 19th century and into the second decade of the 20th when they were finally replaced with steel hopper cars and steel-frame gondolas of greater capacity.